The HyperTexts

 Roll Band on Earth."
 Of course it doesn't hurt that they managed to stay

-together for nearly half a century, while other groups were self-destructing.
+together for nearly half a century, while so many other supergroups were self-destructing.

 "Angie" is one of the most touching love songs ever written or sung.
 Songs like